hatfield-c/avl/README.md

 ## Quick Start Guide

-If all instructions were properly followed above, you should be able to access the EgoPlayground scene in Unity.
-Open Unity and select Unity-AVL from your listed projects. ego vehicles are now supported, and an ego vehicle is added to the scene at runtime.
-To control the ego vehicle, click the 'Game Window' in Unity while the scene is running, and use the WASD keys.
+If all instructions were properly followed above, you should be able to easily access the EgoPlayground scene in Unity.
+Open Unity and select Unity-AVL from your listed projects.
+The EgoPlayground scene will run at this point by default.
+This scene can also be accessed by directly opening the Ego Playground scene file located at avl-dev\avl-dev\Unity-AVL\Assets\Scenes.
+To control the Ego vehicle, click the 'Game' window in Unity while the scene is running (press play if the scene is not running).
+The vehicle will automatically start moving in a forward direction unless other input is received.
+Use the WASD keys to move around in the environment.
+Be sure to pause the scene when finished.

 ## Contributors

 Cody Hatfield - Lead Developer - cxh124730@utdallas.edu

 Hannah Ostoja - Junior Developer - hjostoja@gmail.com

+*Please direct any inquiries about the project to the Lead Developer.*